 A New Look at the CHMC Insurance

 Yes you always have a choice.
 I can give you several options right of the bat: 1. wait a few more years and save more money, 2. buy a smaller or cheaper house — or 3. don’t buy at all!

-If you choose to wait, it means you'll rent for a few more years.
+If you choose to wait, it means you’ll rent for a few more years.
 My friend John Robertson (author of “The Value of Simple”), created a great Rent vs Buy calculator.
-With it you can check if it makes sense for you to rent or to buy right now.
+With it, you can check if it makes sense for you to rent or buy your next home right now.

 In our half-a-million example, we have the following CMHC mortgage loan insurance costs: